Our History

 1699:

 Our first chapel, shown in the engraving, was built in Stockton High Street.
 This Meeting House paved the way for other non conformist places of worship to be established in the town, because our forebears challenged the orthodox thinking of the day.
+An organ was installed in 1835, which contained two barrels, each barrel played twelve tunes.
+When this organ was installed a total of 24 tunes satisfied the musical aspirations of the congregation.

 1873: